Docker ARG, ENV and .env - a Complete Guide

 some_variable_name: a_value

 When you try to set a variable which is not ARG mentioned in the Dockerfile, Docker will complain.
+If you don’t set a variable which is required, Docker will complain as well.

 Setting ENV Values

-# no default value
+# no default value would crash

-ENV hey
+#ENV hey

-# a default value
+# ENV needs a default value

 ENV foo /bar

-# or ENV foo=/bar
+ENV foo=/bar

 # ENV values can be used during the build

-ADD . $foo
+COPY . $foo

-# or ADD . ${foo}
+# or COPY . ${foo}

-# translates to: ADD . /bar
+# this resolves to: COPY . /bar

 And here is a snippet for a Dockerfile, using dynamic on-build env values: